 I am lucky enough to have enjoyed a varied career as a professional musician that has spanned over twenty years.
 In that time, my appearances as a singer and harpist have ranged from an eighteen month residency at the luxury Gregan’s Castle hotel on the west coast of Ireland to a children’s intensive care ward in a Dublin hospital.
 I have performed at the Celtic Tea Rooms in Queensland, Australia, and in person on Australian radio.

 Along the way, I have played for some interesting clients such as The National Trust, The Woodland Trust, Mercedes Benz, The Royal Institute of British Architects, The Scotch Malt Whisky Society, The Irish Ambassador to the UK and Vinnie Jones and The England Football Team.
 I’ve also played in some stunning venues, including Cliveden, Leeds Castle, Stourhead, Woburn Abbey, The National Botanic Gardens of Wales and The Bodleian Library, Oxford.
 Perhaps my most unusual performance has been live on BBC1’s Crimewatch, playing an example of a stolen harp for over six million viewers.

 In 2016, I took the big decision to retire from function work to concentrate on exploring and sharing the transformative power of sound and music.

 I have always loved traditional music from around the world and, for many years, I have studied different musical instruments and traditions from places such as Europe, America, Australasia, Japan, Korea, India, Iran and my own, native, British Isles.
 This has brought me into contact with the deep regard in which sound and music is held by many spiritual traditions, including Zen Buddhist, Taoist, Sufi, Hindu and Sikh, as well as various Shamanic and Indigenous cultures.
-It is my deep desire to bring this wisdom together and pass it on to my students: the next generation of musicians, song keepers and sound yogis.
+It is my deep desire to bring this wisdom together and pass it on to those who come to study with me: the next generation of musicians, song keepers and sound yogis.
 I also delight in sharing my multi-instrumental, multi-cultural approach to sound and music with audiences.
-This has coalesced in my Song Journeys and Words and Music Concerts, which present poetry, story, song and music from all over the globe.
+This has coalesced in my Words and Music Concerts, which present poetry, story, song and music from all over the globe.